yashirook/vaptest/README.md

 # vaptest

-**vaptest** is a command-line tool for testing Kubernetes `ValidationAdmissionPolicy` and `ValidationAdmissionPolicyBinding` against actual Kubernetes manifests.
+**vaptest** is a minimal command-line tool for testing Kubernetes `ValidationAdmissionPolicy` and `ValidationAdmissionPolicyBinding` against actual Kubernetes manifests.

 > **Note:** This project is currently under development.
 Features and interfaces may change.